 Dr. Heller graduated from the College of William and Mary in 2007 with a dual degree in Chemistry and Psychology.
 After college, Dr. Heller was a Peace Corps Volunteer in Dominica from 2007-2008.
 She then attended the University of Melbourne in Australia where she received her veterinary degree in 2015.

-At home, Dr. Heller lives with her husband, Greg, and their two cats, Toby and Scamps.
+At home, Dr. Heller lives with her husband, Greg, and their cat, Scamps.
 When Dr. Heller is not working at the hospital she enjoys traveling, scouting around for the best thrift shops in NJ, hiking, and cooking elaborate meals that leave no leftovers behind!